weaverwhale/docs/src/pages/oncall/sop.md

 1. `ack` within opsgenie
 1. Add the `:ack:` emoji to the slack thread (acknowledged)
+1. Start a thread on the issue if relevant, like `"Looking into it..."` (communication for this issue will happen in this thread)
 1. add the priority `:p1:` … `:p5:`
-1. Start a thread on the issue, like `"Looking into it..."` (communication for this issue will happen in this thread)
+    - `P5` - false alarm or known bug
+    - `P4` - not critical, but should be investigated and fixed at some point
+    - `P3` - unsure, should investigate and notify maintainer for follow up
+    - `P2` - critical, should investigate and notify maintainer immediately
+    - `P1` - most critical, notify up the chain until someone responds above yourself 1, If an issue, declare an incident within Datadog

 ## Step 2: Asses the issue